 Indoor Air Quality and Energy Efficiency

 There’s no getting around the fact that energy efficiency is one of the most important things that Cincinnati homeowners can focus on.
+They get everything from Ace Roofing Texas – Residential Roofing to more efficient appliances in a bid to improve their energy usage.
 This being said, home performance is about more than simply improving energy efficiency.
 It’s also about indoor air quality, which can vastly affect the health and safety of your family.
 This is especially true for those who live in older homes, in which case indoor air quality may already be suffering.

 Think indoor air quality and energy efficiency are independent from one another?
 Think again.
 Here are a few things you need to know about how they relate to one another.